OpenDialog Docs

 Other than more advanced use cases conversation, designers will be defining scalar and collection attributes.
 When interacting with an external API, however, it may be useful to have a Composite type defined in code that represents the structure of the incoming API message.

 Attributes are stored in contexts.
-Different contexts can be used to separate different types of information as described in the Contexts page.
+Different contexts can be used to separate different types of information as described in the page.

 What attribute types are available?